-- The Sun-Times endorsed Emily Stewart in the 46th; Ameya Pawar in the 47th; and Harry Osterman in the 48th.
-You can read the Sun-Times candidate questionnaires here.
+- The Tribune endorsed Emily Stewart in the 46th; Ameya Pawar in the 47th; and Harry Osterman in the 48th.
+You can read the Tribune candidate questionnaires here.

-- Northside Democracy For America endorsed James Cappleman.
+- The national organization of Democracy For America endorsed James Cappleman.

 Subscribe to: Post Comments (Atom)